ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``omnitrace-causal`` executable is intended to assist with application replay and is designed to always be at the start of the command-line as the primary process.
+The ``omnitrace-causal`` executable is intended to assist with application replay and is designed to always be at the start of the command line as the primary process.
 ``omnitrace-causal`` typically adds a ``LD_PRELOAD`` of the Omnitrace libraries into the environment before launching the command to inject the functionality required to start the causal profiling tooling.
 However, this is problematic